ASAP-CRN/verily-workbench-learning-lab/docs/getting-started.md

 # Getting Started with Verily Workbench

-This guide walks you through the essentials of accessing and using  **ASAP‑CRN data** on Verily Workbench.
+This guide walks you through the essentials of accessing and preparing your workspace **Verily Workbench**.
 Follow the steps below to gain access, set up your workspace, review resources, launch apps, and connect a GitHub repository.

 ---